 Colorado Jeep Tours offers open-air jeep trips focused around geology, paleontology and wild west history to the Royal Gorge area, old mining districts and more.

 Rock climbers the world over come to Colorado Springs to tackle some of the most difficult rock formations.
 Rock climbing guides and outfitters will lead first-timers in proper technique and take you to formations ideal for newbies.
 Experienced climbers enjoy Garden of the Gods, Red Rock Canyon and North Cheyenne Canon.

-More than a million people visit the U.S. Air Force Academy, located in Colorado Springs, each year to see the undergraduate institution for Air Force officers.
+More than a million people visit the U.S. Air Force Academy each year to see the undergraduate institution for Air Force officers.
 The standards for admission are rigorous, and cadets are usually recommended by their local member of Congress.
 While they pay no tuition, they must serve a set number of years in the service.

-One of the most impressive buildings on campus — and in Colorado Springs — is the multi-faith chapel made from glass, aluminum and steel with 17 spires.
+One of the most impressive buildings on the Air Force Academy campus — and in Colorado Springs — is the multi-faith cadet chapel made from glass, aluminum and steel with 17 spires.
 It features separate areas for major faiths, including Protestant, Catholicism, Islam, Buddhism and Judaism.

 Imagine being one of the young boys who in the 1800s stumbled upon this 500-million-year-old cave that sits at 6000 feet in elevation.
 At Cave of the Winds Mountain Park, visitors can take the Discovery Tour of the cave, which is perfect for families, as it’s well-lit and there are not too many tight enclosures.